Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data: Direct $\chi^2$ minimization: Results and Discussion

-Figures~\ref{q_gap_functions_and_tc_best_one}(a) and \ref{q_gap_functions_and_tc_best_one}(b) show, respectively, the best-scoring (lowest $\chi^2$) gap function and the corresponding critical-temperature profile for each $q$.
-Thick solid curves denote our optimized results.
+Figures~\ref{q_gap_functions_and_tc_best_one}(a) and \ref{q_gap_functions_and_tc_best_one}(b) show, respectively, {the final best-fit (lowest $\chi^{2}$) gap function obtained after the Nelder-Mead refinement and the corresponding critical-temperature profile for each $q$.} Thick solid curves denote our optimized results.
 We also plot pre-existing pairing gap models listed in Table~\ref{models_and_new_parameters} by thin dotted or dashed curves for comparison.
 The neutron ${}^{1}\mathrm{S}_0$ gap function (the SFB model) is also shown by a gray dash-dotted line as a reference.
 Here as well, Fig.~\ref{q_gap_functions_and_tc_best_one}(a) may give the impression (especially at $q\simeq 0.19$) that our optimized gap crosses the SFB gap in the inner crust; however, once mapped to critical temperature---the physically relevant quantity for cooling---the intersections for all $q$ occur in the \emph{outer core}, not the inner crust, as confirmed in Fig.~\ref{q_gap_functions_and_tc_best_one}(b) (intersection points are indicated by star symbols).

-As $q$ increases, Fig.~\ref{q_gap_functions_and_tc_best_one}(b) shows a trend in which the onset of neutron ${}^{3}\mathrm{P}_2$ pairing moves to higher densities, which helps to reduce $\chi^2$.
-This can be interpreted as suppressing excess PBF emissivity at low densities (where SFB ${}^{1}\mathrm{S}_0$ remains active), preventing premature cooling.
-Focusing on the high-density region near the stellar center, Fig.~\ref{q_gap_functions_and_tc_best_one}(b) further shows that with increasing $q$ the previously flat triplet $T_{\mathrm{c}}(k_{\mathrm{Fn}})$ develops curvature and is lowered in the core, again mitigating excessive PBF emission.
-We also note that for larger $q$ the optimized shapes become more similar to other ${}^{3}\mathrm{P}_2$ models in Table~\ref{models_and_new_parameters}.

-Figure~\ref{q_chi2_evolution} tracks the best (top-1) $\chi^2$ as optimization proceeds for each $q$ (horizontal axis: valid-trial index in logarithmic scale).
-The $q\simeq 0.19$ case achieves the largest $\chi^2$ (worst score).
-As $q$ grows, the best $\chi^2$ decreases and then saturates around $q=0.50$.
-For $q \in \{0.50,\,0.60,\,0.76\}$, convergence to the top-1 $\chi^2$ typically occurs within $\sim\!10^2$ valid trials, explaining why 5{,}000 iterations suffice; by contrast, for smaller $q$ the top-1 $\chi^2$ keeps improving slowly even after several thousands of trials.
-While we cannot claim absolute convergence for $q\simeq 0.19$, the plot usefully compares the \emph{relative} ease of optimization across $q$.

-Figure~\ref{q_chi2_relation}(a) compares the final best (top-1) $\chi^2$ values across $q$.
-The best $\chi^2$ decreases with $q$ and, for $q \ge 0.5$, drops below the linear-fitting limit $\chi^2=21.8551$ obtained from the Cas~A linear fit.
-This is expected: the cooling curve is literally a curve, not a straight line, so a good model can achieve a lower data-wide $\chi^2$ than the linear fit.
-Consistently, Figs.~\ref{q_grid_all}(a)--\ref{q_grid_all}(f) exhibit the same color trend.
-Figure~\ref{q_chi2_relation}(b) shows the best (top-1) slope-diff.\ values across $q$; for $q \ge 0.5$, the instantaneous slope at the temporal midpoint closely matches the data’s linear-fit slope.
-Note, however, that Fig.~\ref{q_chi2_relation}(b) is ranked by slope diff.\ (not $\chi^2$) and therefore does not map one-to-one to Fig.~\ref{q_chi2_relation}(a).
-As argued above, $\chi^2$ remains the more robust metric.